 Reading

 Reading is at the heart of our curriculum and our staff are passionate about sharing their love of literature with the children.
 We are dedicated to ensuring all our learners leave our school with the necessary English skills needed to function effectively at secondary school.
-We have built a reading community centered around reading for pleasure and inspiring children to read books that they may not have chosen to read without our guidance.
+We have built a reading community centred around reading for pleasure and inspiring children to read books that they may not have chosen to read without our guidance.
 We want our children to read broadly and engage in conversations about the books they have read, make recommendations and share their love of books with others.
 Through our carefully planned reading curriculum, and promotion of reading for pleasure, we encourage our children to become passionate readers too.

 Alongside the clear academic benefits, we also believe reading allows children to relax their brain, calm their mind and widen their understanding of the world beyond their experiences.
 We know that reading helps to develop children’s imagination, vocabulary and concentration.
 We engage with parents and families to help share our view on the benefits of developing a culture for reading.